CollinErickson/GauPro/cran-comments.md

-I received an email from Brian Ripley on 8/27 that I needed to fix this package.
+I received an email from Brian Ripley on 8/27 that I needed to fix this package due to the issue with Suggests.
-One of my other packages, ContourFunctions, had been removed from CRAN, and this package was failing noSuggests.
-I have resubmitted ContourFunctions.
 I fixed this package so that everything in Suggests was moved to Depends or is only used within requireNamespace.

 ## Test environments
-* local Windows 11 install, R 4.4.0
+* local Windows 11 install, R 4.4.1
-* R-hub builder
+* R-hub builder (multiple)
 * Ubuntu 22.04.5 via GitHub Actions
-* Win-builder
+* Win-builder (devel and release)
-* (didn't work this time: Mac-builder)
+* Mac-builder

 ## R CMD check results